jomahe/jane-street-puzzles/nov-2024/README.md

 line intersects with the side of the square, we can add one to the count and continue with the simulation.

-Update: after running 1204401929 trials, ended up confidently with a result of 0.78035, not enough decimal places.
+Update: after running many many trials, ended up confidently with a result of 0.4913, not enough decimal places.
 Might need to find a purer math-based approach to the problem.